mliew21396/remote-work-u3/week-9/2-JavaScript/groceryList/README.md

 Revisit your user stories from the GPS challenge.
 Do you want to modify any of the stories for this challenge?

 ## Release 1: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)
-What needs to change in your pseudocode to use JavaScript.
-Try to re-write your pseudocode completely thinking from JavaScript rather than Ruby.
+What needs to change in your pseudocode to use JavaScript?
+Try to re-write your pseudocode completely thinking from a JavaScript perspective (as opposed to Ruby).

 ## Release 2: Write your [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)